Thermal Imaging Needs Assessment/Purchasing/Training Guidelines:

-Will it be used strictly on the fire ground or for other uses such as searching for lost persons, haz-material incidents, USAR, etc?
+Will it be used strictly on the fire ground or for other uses such as searching for lost persons, Haz-material incidents, USAR, etc.?

 Multi-purpose or Multi-application TIC’s require greater amounts of training to ensure proper interpretation.
 When choosing a TIC, be aware if all of the options that it may offer may not be in your organizations best interest.

-One Button Models: Firefighters make split second decisions with little time to adjust in a dynamic enviroment.
+One Button Models: Firefighters make split second decisions with little time to adjust in a dynamic environment.
 Thermal Imaging Camera’s with several buttons and several application modes can confuse or cause problems when inside a fire environment.